aliheidary1381/ATU-OS-labs/project/README.md

 ## Intro
 This is a series of labs in which you'll build a somewhat fault-tolerant in-memory key-value database in Go, with journaling to support persistence (like [Redis](https://en.wikipedia.org/wiki/Redis)).
+Thanks to gRPC, your program will have an event-driven architecture which is easier to develop and understand.

 In this project ([inspired](https://pdos.csail.mit.edu/6.824/labs/lab-raft.html) by two labs from [MIT](https://pdos.csail.mit.edu/6.824/labs/lab-kvraft.html) and [Berkeley](https://inst.eecs.berkeley.edu/~cs162/sp23/static/hw/lab-grpc-rs)),